banisterious/obsidian-oneirometrics/docs/developer/implementation/code-cleanup-plan.md

 5. Clear organization of related functionality

 With these changes, we've eliminated more redundant code from main.ts and further improved the separation of concerns.

+### Progress Update (2025-05-29)

+Implemented MetricsCollector improvements and added TableStatisticsUpdater:
+- Added `collectVisibleRowMetrics()` method to MetricsCollector class (adapting functionality from TableManager)
+- Added `calculateMetricStats()` method to MetricsCollector for centralized statistics calculation
+- Created new `TableStatisticsUpdater` class to replace updateSummaryTable functionality
+- Updated metrics/index.ts to export the new TableStatisticsUpdater class

+These changes improve the code organization by:
+1. Centralizing metrics-related functionality in dedicated classes
+2. Separating data collection (MetricsCollector) from UI updates (TableStatisticsUpdater)
+3. Improving reusability of metrics calculations across the application
+4. Providing more robust error handling and logging

+The implementation maintains the same functionality while providing better separation of concerns:
+- MetricsCollector now handles all aspects of collecting metrics data
+- TableStatisticsUpdater focuses exclusively on updating the UI with calculated statistics

+Next steps include updating references to use these new classes and removing the redundant functions from main.ts.